derryl0925/cse15l-lab-reports/lab2.md

 ---
 Hey everyone!
 I'm Derrick and today I'll be guiding you through **servers and bugs** in CSE 15L.
 I will be going over the following:
 1. What a server that concatenates strings looks like on a server
-2. Bugs in code and how we test and fix them
+2. Bugs in the code from lab 3 and how we test and fix them
+3. Something I learned from lab week 2 or 3 that I didn't know before
 ---
 # **Step 1**
 I've written a web server and called it StringServer.
 What it does when I run it with a port number, it has the ability to add strings to the line below the previous line.
 I will explain further in a bit!
 Here is the code that I wrote which allows said functions to be done: